-- (a) Collect and maintain the most current incident information and determine what information should be released. - (b) Ensure that department members are instructed to direct any media inquiries to the PIO. - (c) Prepare necessary press releases. - 1.
-Ensure coordination with other entities having media roles (e.g., outside agencies involved in the investigation or incident). - Ensure that important public information is disseminated, such as information on how the public can show support for the department and deceased member's survivors. - (d) Arrange for community and media briefings by the Chief of Police or the authorized designee as appropriate. - (e) Respond, or coordinate the response, to media inquiries. - (f) If requested, assist the member's survivors with media inquiries. - 1.
-Brief the survivors on handling sensitive issues such as the types of questions that reasonably could jeopardize future legal proceedings. - (g) Release information regarding memorial services and funeral arrangements to department members, other agencies and the media as appropriate. - (h) If desired by the survivors, arrange for the recording of memorial and funeral services via photos and/or video.
+- (a) Collect and maintain the most current incident information and determine what information should be released. - (b) Ensure that department members are instructed to direct any media inquiries to the PIO. - (c) Prepare necessary press releases. - Ensure coordination with other entities having media roles (e.g., outside agencies involved in the investigation or incident). - 2.
+Ensure that important public information is disseminated, such as information on how the public can show support for the department and deceased member's survivors. - (d) Arrange for community and media briefings by the Chief of Police or the authorized designee as appropriate. - (e) Respond, or coordinate the response, to media inquiries. - (f) If requested, assist the member's survivors with media inquiries. - Brief the survivors on handling sensitive issues such as the types of questions that reasonably could jeopardize future legal proceedings. - (g) Release information regarding memorial services and funeral arrangements to department members, other agencies and the media as appropriate.